han-yutang/han-yutang.github.io/_pages/cv.md

 Education
 ======
-* M.Sc(Eng). in Electrical and Electronic Engineering, [The University of Hong Kong](https://www.hku.hk/), 2024 - 2026
+* M.Sc(Eng). in Electrical and Electronic Engineering, [The University of Hong Kong](https://www.hku.hk/), 2024.09 - 2026.08
-* B.Eng. in Electronic Information Engineering, [Shanghai University](https://www.shu.edu.cn/), 2020 - 2024
+* B.Eng. in Electronic Information Engineering, [Shanghai University](https://www.shu.edu.cn/), 2020.09 - 2024.06

-Work experience
+Research experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* IoT-Based Thermostatic Biological Incubator Mar 2023 - Jun 2023
-  * GitHub University
+  * Developed an IoT-based thermostatic biological incubator using STM32 as the core controller, designed schematics and PCB layout using Altium Designer, and performed chip soldering.
-  * Duties includes: Updates and improvements to template
+  * Implemented temperature acquisition, setting, display, and PID control algorithms in C using Keil and established data communication with the server via NBIoT using TCP, enabling data transmission.
-  * Supervisor: The Users
+  * Developed an Android application in Java, utilizing MQTT protocol to communicate with the server, allowing for convenient parameter display, configuration, and remote accessibility.

 * Fall 2015: Research Assistant
   * GitHub University